 Towards high-density 3D DRAM

 At last year’s International Electron Devices Meeting (2020 IEDM), imec demonstrated for the first time a capacitor-less dynamic random access memory (DRAM) cell, implementing two indium-gallium-zinc-oxide (IGZO) thin-film transistors (TFTs) and no capacitor.
 This novel 2-transistor-0-capacitor (2T0C) DRAM cell architecture promises to overcome the key obstacles for classical 1-transistor-1-capacitor (1T1C) DRAM density scaling, i.e., the large off-current of Si transistors at small cell sizes, and the large area consumed by the storage capacitor.
 In a 2T0C IGZO-TFT DRAM cell, there is no need for a storage capacitor, as the parasitic capacitance of the read transistor serves as the storage element.
 In addition, IGZO-TFTs are known for their very low off-current, leading to enhanced retention of the memory cell.
 Finally, the ability to process IGZO-TFTs in the back-end-of-line (BEOL) allows to reduce the DRAM memory’s footprint (by moving the memory cell under the memory array) and to stack individual DRAM cells – hence providing a path towards high-density 3D DRAM.
-This evolution is needed to continue to provide sufficient DRAM capacity for data-intensive applications (such as artificial intelligence, internet-of-things, data centres and cloud computing).
+This evolution is needed to continue to provide sufficient DRAM capacity for data-intensive applications (such as artificial intelligence, internet-of-things, data centers and cloud computing).

 In 2020, a first 2T0C IGZO-based DRAM cell with >400s retention time could be demonstrated, which led to significantly reduced refresh rate and power consumption compared to classical DRAM variants.
 The devices were manufactured on 300mm wafers, and gate lengths were scaled down to 45nm.
 However, in this first ‘conceptual’ demonstration, the IGZO TFTs were not optimized for maximal retention, and an assessment of the endurance (i.e., the number of read/write cycles before failure) was still missing.
 Also, at that time, no accurate model existed for predicting the lifetime of the IGZO devices.